Forklift Exhaust Safety

 Many facilities have made the switch to electric forklifts.
 A recent study indicated that “smart forklifts” - using significant computer memory and a link to facility data sources to determine where materials are stored, plus multiple sensors to determine locations, avoid people and obstacles – these smart machines will accelerate a trend away from internal combustion-powered forklifts.
 The ability to load and unload pallets without an operator will reduce operating cost in the warehouse of the future by a significant amount.

 While toxic gas emissions from carbon monoxide and nitrogen dioxide will decline, extensive use of battery charging stations will increase the creation of hydrogen gas (H2) - an extremely flammable substance – as well as hydrogen sulfide (H2S) – another toxic material.
-Because these hazards are different, they require different solutions.
+Because these hazardous materials are different, they require different solutions.
 The Hazardous Material Emergency Alarm System / Gas Detection System must be reconfigured to detect these new threats.

 Ino-Tek focuses on the design and maintenance of Code-Compliant Gas Detection and Life Safety / Hazardous Material Emergency Alarm Systems.
 With over 2000 installed systems, our experts can design a cost-effective turn-key solution for your facility that may even help reduce your heating and air conditioning expenses.
 Need help or have a question about forklift emissions and Life Safety?
 Contact Ino-Tek today.